Landscaping - Grass Trimmers and Brush Cutters

 - Use unit at ground level only.

-- Shut off engine before cleaning out clogged or stuck cutter.
+- Shut off engine before cleaning out clogged or stuck brush cutter.

-- Stop the engine before putting cutter down.
+- Stop the engine before putting the brush cutter down.

 - Disconnect the spark plug when the equipment is left unattended.